-Choosing an electric furnace or a gas furnace will also affect your overall energy savings (oil furnaces are passé).
+Choosing an electric furnace or a gas furnace will affect your overall energy savings.
 A furnace that’s run by electricity has an AFUE rating of between 95% and 100% because there is no chimney flue involved to contribute to fuel loss.
 There are a number of factors to consider when choosing a furnace,.

-Many Furnace types, which ones right for you?
+Many Furnace types, which one is right for you?

 There are four basic types of furnaces: Single-Stage Furnace, Two-Stage Furnace, Two-Stage Variable Speed Furnace, and Modulating Variable Speed Furnace.
-Each of these furnaces perform well when in the right environment and a professional from Tri County Temp Control can help you decide which size and type of furnace will best suit your Portland home.
+Each of these furnaces perform well in the right environment and a professional from Tri County Temp Control can help you decide which size and type of furnace will best suit your Portland home or business.

 Replacing your old and worn out furnace with a new efficient system can cut your fuel costs and your furnace’s pollution output by half.
-Choosing the right furnace for your Oregon home, lifestyle, and the unique Portland Oregon climate is an important decision that should only be make by a trusted heating contractor.
+Choosing the right furnace for your Oregon home, lifestyle, and the unique Portland, Oregon climate is an important decision that should only be made with the help of a trusted heating contractor.
 Let Tri County Temp Control help you find a system that will keep you warm, save you money and be more friendly to our planet.
 Your wallet and the environment will thank you.
 Call or fill out form on the contact page.